GoogleCloudPlatform/core-solution-services/INSTALL.md

 ### Option 1: Deploy GENIE microservices to the GKE cluster

-If you are installing GENIE you can deploy a subset of the microservices used by GENIE.
-Depending on your use case for GENIE you may not need the tools service (only needed if you are using agents that use tools).
+If you are installing GENIE you can deploy a subset of the microservices used by a default install of GENIE.

 ```
 skaffold config set default-repo "${SKAFFOLD_DEFAULT_REPO}"
-skaffold run -p default-deploy -m authentication,redis,llm_service,jobs_service,frontend_streamlit,tools_service -n $NAMESPACE
+skaffold run -p default-deploy -m authentication,redis,llm_service,jobs_service,frontend_streamlit -n $NAMESPACE
 ```
 - This will run `skaffold` commands to deploy those microservices to the GKE cluster.